AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-best-practices.md

 A best practice is to create an Image Profile with Smart Crop.
 In the profile, you can define various screen sizes and let Adobe Sensei do the rest, ensuring that your images and videos are always optimized for the viewer's device.

 Want to learn more?
-Watch [Using Smart Crop with AEM Assets Dynamic Media (6 minutes, 35 seconds)](https://experienceleague.adobe.com/en/docs/experience-manager-learn/assets/dynamic-media/images/smart-crop-feature-video-use) and [Using Dynamic Media Smart Crop for Video (6 minutes, 22 seconds)](https://experienceleague.adobe.com/en/docs/experience-manager-learn/assets/dynamic-media/video/dynamic-media-smart-crop-video)
+Watch [Using Smart Crop with AEM Assets Dynamic Media](https://experienceleague.adobe.com/en/docs/experience-manager-learn/assets/dynamic-media/images/smart-crop-feature-video-use) (6 minutes, 35 seconds) and [Using Dynamic Media Smart Crop for Video](https://experienceleague.adobe.com/en/docs/experience-manager-learn/assets/dynamic-media/video/dynamic-media-smart-crop-video) (6 minutes, 22 seconds).

-### Techniques to improve SEO rankings
+### Improve SEO rankings

 Use the following recommendations regularly to ensure that your images contribute effectively to your overall SEO strategy.

-* **Meaningful Image File Names:** Use descriptive file names that reflect the image content.
+* **Meaningful Image File Names:**
+Use descriptive file names that reflect the image content.
 For example,
   * use `myCompany-Silver-Wrist-Watch`
   * *avoid* `myCompany_Silver_Wrist_Watch` or `myCompanySilverWristWatch`

   Doing so helps search engines understand the image context and improves SEO.
 Also, be aware that Google prefers hyphens over underscores or concatenated words for word separation.
-* **Custom Domain:** Implement a custom domain that includes your company or brand name to reinforce brand recognition and trust.
+* **Custom Domain:**
+Implement a custom domain that includes your company or brand name to reinforce brand recognition and trust.
 For example,

   * use `http://images.mycompany.com/is/image/companyname/`
   * *avoid* `https://s7d1.scene7.com/is/image/folder/AdobeStock_28563982`
-* **SEO-Friendly Folder Structure:** Organize your images in a folder structure that includes your company name or brand for better indexing, like `http://images.mycompany.com/is/image/companyname/`.
+* **SEO-Friendly Folder Structure:**
+Organize your images in a folder structure that includes your company name or brand for better indexing, like `http://images.mycompany.com/is/image/companyname/`.
-* **Dynamic Media Rule Sets:** Learn how you can conditionally transform URLs based on various factors, enhancing SEO and user experience.
+* **Dynamic Media Rule Sets:**
+Learn how you can conditionally transform URLs based on various factors, enhancing SEO and user experience.
 Want to learn more?
 Go to [Use rule sets to transform URLs](/help/assets/dynamic-media/using-rulesets-to-transform-urls.md).
-* **Smart Imaging and Smart Crop:** Use Smart Imaging and Smart Crop features in Dynamic Media to serve optimized and responsive images.
+* **Smart Imaging and Smart Crop:**
+Use Smart Imaging and Smart Crop features in Dynamic Media to serve optimized and responsive images.
 Doing so not only improves page load times but also contributes positively to SEO rankings.
 Want to learn more?
-Go to [Smart Imaging](/help/assets/dynamic-media/imaging-faq.md), or watch [Using Smart Crop with AEM Assets Dynamic Media (6 minutes, 35 seconds)](https://experienceleague.adobe.com/en/docs/experience-manager-learn/assets/dynamic-media/images/smart-crop-feature-video-use).
+Go to [Smart Imaging](/help/assets/dynamic-media/imaging-faq.md), or watch [Using Smart Crop with AEM Assets Dynamic Media](https://experienceleague.adobe.com/en/docs/experience-manager-learn/assets/dynamic-media/images/smart-crop-feature-video-use) (6 minutes, 35 seconds).

 Remember, these best practices align well with Google's image SEO best practices.
 Such practices emphasize the importance of providing context and clarity to search engines through proper naming conventions, structured data, and optimized image delivery.